cloudmesh-community/fa19-516-158/project/cm-pi-burn report.md

 ```
 This gets the latest image and burns images sequentially on the SD card.

+## Setting static IP for each Pi on Network Switch

 * To enable user-defined, static IP addresses, edit the file /etc/dhcpcd.conf on each Pi and uncomment/edit the lines:

 ```
 interface eth0
 static ip_address=192.168.0.10X/24
 ```
+where, X denotes the number to be assigned for every Pi.